Liri-soft/Crew-quant-queueing/README.md

        with agents.request() as req:
            results = yield env.timeout(patience) | req
    ```
-   - results = yield env.timeout(patience) | req line is implementing a race condition between getting an agent and running out of patience.
+   - results = yield env.timeout(patience) | req This line is implementing a race condition between getting an agent and running out of patience.

-   - **Service Time Modeling:** Realistic variation in how long calls take
+   - **Service Time Modeling:** 6.3 minutes (378 seconds) as the mean, each call handling time varies randomly.
-   - **Patience Modeling:** Different thresholds for when callers abandon
+   - **Patience Modeling:** Different thresholds for when callers abandon (tha patience is randomly genrated on an average 2 minutes)
-   - **Resource Contention:** Accurate representation of queue formation
    - **Abandonment Logic:** Callers leave if their patience is exceeded
-   - **Wait Time Tracking:** Records how long each caller waits
+   - **Wait Time Tracking:** Records how long each caller waits (If wait time increses more then 20 secondes that breaches SLA).
+      SLA calculation  service_level = np.mean(wait_time <= 20) * 100

 5. **Comprehensive Analysis Framework:**
    - **Shift-Level Metrics:** Performance for each complete shift